 The Social Security Administration examines your work history for the type and duration of work.
 Basically, you must have a record of working and paying into Social Security at least five to ten years prior to becoming disabled.
 The longer you have worked and paid into the program, the better chance you have of gaining the highest benefits.

-Our experienced SSD attorneys can help you determine your eligibility, file, and claim, and prepare for the claims process by gathering all the necessary resources.
+Our experienced Social Security Disability Lawyers can help you at every step.
+This includes helping you determine your eligibility, gathering all the necessary resources, assisting with the preparation of a claim, and guiding the application process.
 Contact us today for more information or assistance.

-In order to qualify for Supplemental Security Income (SSI), applicants must be at least age 65, blind or disabled, and meet certain citizenship or naturalization and residential requirements.
+In order to qualify for Supplemental Security Income, applicants must be at least age 65, blind or disabled, and meet certain citizenship or naturalization and residential requirements.
 There are also resource and income thresholds you cannot go over for eligibility.

 These calculations are specific and can become complicated.
 For example, there are basic asset and income caps, but only certain things are counted as assets or income.
 Your primary home is not counted, but the first $65 of any monthly income is counted, along with one dollar out of every two after that.

-An experienced SSI attorney can help you with the necessary calculations as well as provide advice on how to legally shield some of your assets from SSI calculations.
+An experienced Supplemental Security Income Attorney can help you with the necessary calculations as well as provide advice on how to legally shield some of your assets from SSI calculations.
 Contact us today for a free consultation about your SSI eligibility.

-Attorney Sam Earley can help you determine your eligibility and file a claim for SSDI or SSI.
-Our skilled and experienced team knows how to prepare claims that give you the best possible chances of success, including avoiding common pitfalls that result in rejections.
+Social Security Disability Attorney Sam Earley can help you determine your eligibility and file a claim for SSDI or SSI.
+Our skilled and experienced Social Security Disability team knows how to prepare disability claims that give you the best possible chance of success, including avoiding common pitfalls that result in rejections.
 We will work hard to help you make a successful claim for SSDI or SSI.
-Call today to schedule a free consultation with one of our skilled attorneys.